sindresorhus/p-queue/readme.md

 If `true`, specifies that any [pending](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) Promises, should be carried over into the next interval and counted against the `intervalCap`.
 If `false`, any of those pending Promises will not count towards the next `intervalCap`.

+##### strict

+Type: `boolean`\
+Default: `false`

+Whether to use strict mode for rate limiting (sliding window algorithm).

+When enabled, ensures that no more than `intervalCap` tasks execute in any rolling `interval` window, rather than resetting the count at fixed intervals.
+This provides more predictable and evenly distributed execution.

+For example, with `intervalCap: 2` and `interval: 1000`:
+- **Default mode (fixed window)**: Tasks can burst at window boundaries.
+You could execute 2 tasks at 999ms and 2 more at 1000ms, resulting in 4 tasks within 1ms.
+- **Strict mode (sliding window)**: Enforces that no more than 2 tasks execute in any 1000ms rolling window, preventing bursts.

+> [!NOTE]
+> Strict mode is more resource-intensive as it tracks individual execution timestamps.
+Use it when you need guaranteed rate-limit compliance, such as when interacting with APIs that enforce strict rate limits.

+> [!NOTE]
+> The `carryoverIntervalCount` option has no effect when `strict` mode is enabled, as strict mode tracks actual execution timestamps rather than counting pending tasks.

 ### queue

 `PQueue` instance.